Cleanliness and log-characteristic cycles for vector bundles with flat connections: Log-characteristic cycles

 \subsection{Logarithmic Kashiwara-Dubson formula}

-The classical Kashiwara-Dubson formula expresses the Euler characteristic of the de Rham cohomology of a holonomic $\calD_X$-module in terms of the intersection number of the characteristic cycle with the zero section of the cotangent bundle.
-However, its logarithmic variant is more delicate because we need to deal with $\calD_X^\log$-modules which are not finitely generated.
-We restrict ourself to the case of $\calD_X^\log$-modules coming from a vector bundle with an integrable connection (see Theorem~\ref{T:log-Kashiwara-Dubson}).
+The classical Kashiwara-Dubson formula expresses the Euler characteristic of the de Rham cohomology of a holonomic $\calD_X$-module in terms of the intersection number of its characteristic cycle with the zero section of the cotangent bundle.
+However, the logarithmic variant of such formula is more delicate because we need to deal with $\calD_X^\log$-modules which are not finitely generated.
+We restrict ourselves to the case of $\calD_X^\log$-modules coming from a vector bundle with an integrable connection (see Theorem~\ref{T:log-Kashiwara-Dubson}).
+The formula will be conditional on a finite generation hypothesis, which holds in our later application.